ukrbublik/You-Can-Not-Recommend/README.md

 Made for MyAnimeList data scheme, but can be modified to use on any database with explicit ratings (see example with MovieLens data).

-Uses explicit matrix factorization algorithms: ALS (primary, multi-threaded) and SGD (single-threaded).
+Uses explicit matrix factorization algorithms: ALS (primary, multi-threaded) and SGD (single-threaded, obsolete).

 Matrix operations are accelerated by using C++ BLAS/LAPACK libraries binded to nodejs. (https://www.npmjs.com/package/nblas-plus https://www.npmjs.com/package/vectorious-plus)

 With ALS algorithm matrix factorization task is parallelized, runs in separate NodeJS worker processes.
-(By default 1 worker because BLAS/LAPACK is multi-threaded and utilizes all CPU threads.)
+(By default 1 worker because BLAS/LAPACK is multi-threaded itself and utilizes all CPU threads.)

 Can be split to several PCs using simple implemented clustering with IPC sockets (https://www.npmjs.com/package/quick-tcp-socket).